 Most small business websites start out amazing! (or at least pretty good) But doing business gets in the way, and unfortunately, the website quickly becomes an embarrassment.

 The problem is that while you may be ignoring it, your prospective customers are not.
 People want your website to tell them how you'll meet their needs.
 So it's got to stay sharp.
+Believe it or not, a good website can be a complete game changer!

 "Ummm no, don't go to our website.